microprediction/microprediction/README.md

 See [article list](https://www.linkedin.com/in/petercotton/detail/recent-activity/posts/)

 ## Further reading

 See the [Knowledge Center](https://www.microprediction.com/knowledge-center) and [blog](https://www.microprediction.com/blog) for listings of time series algorithms, comparisons of global hyper-parameter optimizers and other tips.

-## PS: Don't mind the litter

-There are some mostly unrelated notebooks for www.microprediction.com/blog that will be moved when I have a moment.